 We are committed to purchasing and operational practices and menu choices that sustain the health and well-being of the environment, communities, and the people producing and eating food.
 Our sustainability and production managers work closely with vendors to source local, all-natural and organic products.

 - Stiebrs Farms in Yelm, WA — All of our in the shell and liquid eggs are sourced rom Stiebrs — their eggs typically make it from hen house to us in as little as 3 days!
 Stiebrs Farms eggs are produced by 100% cage free hens who are fed 100 % vegetarian diet free of any animal by-products and free from hormones and antibiotics.

-- We purchase our seafood in accordance with the Monterey Bay Aquarium’s Seafood Watch guidelines for sustainability.
+- Monterey Bay Aquarium’s Seafood Watch — We purchase our seafood in accordance with these guidelines for sustainability.